-When it comes to selecting the best factory built Cafe Racer it looks like Royal Enfield’s Continental GT Cafe Racer could take out first place.
-The Royal Enfield Continental GT Cafe Racer which is scheduled to be released in 2013 (fingers crossed), sports the first new chassis to be released by the Indian motorcycle manufacturer in 50 years.
-Along with the new chassis Royal Enfield have added a selection of performance upgrades and Cafe Racer styled parts you won’t find on any other motorcycle in their current line up.
+When it comes to selecting the best factory built Cafe Racer it looks like Royal Enfield’s Continental GT could take out first place.
+The Continental GT Cafe Racer, which is scheduled to be released in 2013, sports the first new chassis to be released by the Indian motorcycle manufacturer in 50 years.
+Along with the new chassis, Royal Enfield has also added a selection of performance upgrades and Cafe Racer styled parts you won’t find on any other motorcycle in their current line up.

-As you can imagine this is pretty exciting news but at the 2012 Auto Expo in India the Enfield Cafe Racer was overshadowed by the unvealing of their new Royal Enfield Thunderbird 500 which may be due to the fact that this bike is more targeted to markets outside of India.
+As you can imagine that was pretty exciting news but at the 2012 Auto Expo in India the Enfield Cafe Racer was overshadowed by the unveiling of their new Royal Enfield Thunderbird 500 which may be due to the fact that this bike is more targeted to markets outside of India.
 While many are now speculating that this bike will be rolling out of the Enfield factory next year it’s important to remember that it was labeled as a ‘concept’ so we’d wait for an official production announcement before we get too excited.

-The Continental GT Cafe Racer is based around Enfield’s single cylinder Bullet 500cc engine but no details have been released about any upgrades to it’s performance.
-Due to the stripped down appearance of the Continental GT and the specially designed frame I’d expected that this bike will weigh in less than the Bullet so I would assume that performance improvements could be expected.
+The Continental GT Cafe Racer is built around a single cylinder Bullet 500cc engine.
+So far no details have been released about any upgrades to its performance.
+Due to the stripped down appearance of the GT and the specially designed frame I’d expected that this bike will weigh in less than the Bullet and outperform it too.

 Read more like this